-- He was instrumental in carrying out ground-breaking research at low cost.
-His research also helped solve many of the problems faced by the then new-industry in India, the aircraft industry.
+- He was instrumental in carrying out ground-breaking research at a low cost.
+His research also helped solve many of the problems faced by the then new industry in India, the aircraft industry.

 - He was also responsible for setting up India’s first supersonic wind tunnel at IISc.

 - In 1972, Prof. Dhawan was appointed the Chairman of the Space Commission, the Chairman of the Indian Space Research Organisation (ISRO), and Secretary, Department of Space, Government of India.

 - Under the leadership of Prof. Dhawan, the Indian space programme grew by leaps and bounds.
 The country was able to conduct programmes on launch vehicles and satellites.
 Many experiments were also carried out in remote sensing and satellite communications.
 All this was vital to the development of the country.
 His efforts led to the development of the INSAT, the IRS (Indian Remote Sensing Satellite) and the PSLV.